ekraw36/Tea_Docs/task_documentation.md

 ## Defining Data & Specifications

-1. **Load a dataset into Tea**<br>
+### 1. Load a dataset into Tea
 Tea performs statistical analysis on data you provide.
 Tea accepts data as either a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) or a [Pandas DataFrame](https://www.w3schools.com/python/pandas/pandas_dataframes.asp).
 If the data is a Pandas DataFrame, Tea expects it to be in long format.

-Place your data file into the same folder as your Python Tea file.
+	* Place your data file into the same folder as your Python Tea file.
 (Example file - how much CO2 different plants absorb when exposed to different CO2 concentrations)

 Add these lines of code into your .py file to load your dataset into Tea.